 The ability to use time varied electromagnetic fields (TVEMF) to control and proliferate rate, directional attitude, and molecular genetic expression of normal human neural progenitor cells has been demonstrated….

-PEMF has been shown to be effective in provide a 50% improvement in the growth of nerve cells in a process called nerve sprouting in a laboratory setting.
-In live animal studies, high intensity PEMF produced a 22% rate of nerve regeneration.10
+PEMF effectively provides a 50% improvement in the growth of nerve cells in a process called nerve sprouting in a laboratory setting.
+In live animal studies, high-intensity PEMF produced a 22% rate of nerve regeneration.
+(10)

-The combination of exciting studies on the regeneration of photoreceptors with studies demonstrating use of PEMF in neural regeneration provides hope for sufferers of diseases like retinitis pigmentosa and other diseases of the eye.
+The combination of exciting studies on the regeneration of photoreceptors with studies demonstrating the use of PEMF in neural regeneration provides hope for sufferers of diseases like retinitis pigmentosa and other eye diseases.

 Hypertension, Eye Diseases and PEMF